 By doing a 4-H presentation, you will learn to research a project, organize your ideas in a logical order, and develop skills of expressing yourself to others.
 All of the 4-H Projects also match the Georgia Career Clusters and not only help you learn about a topic but may also help you as you think about your future.

-You will enjoy going to the Project Achievement competition, too, where you will meet other 4-H'ers, experience getting in front of others to share what you have learned, and feel great just knowing you participated.
+You will enjoy going to DPA: you will meet other 4-H'ers, experience getting in front of others to share what you have learned, and feel great just knowing you participated.

 4-H Staff and Volunteers